fusiondirectory/fusiondirectory-dev-manual/source/support/osandphp.rst

 The version of PHP depend on the FusionDirectory version.

-Fusiondirectory need at least PHP 5.4.
+Fusiondirectory need at least PHP 5.6.

- * Fusiondirectory 1.2.3 need PHP 5.4
  * Fusiondirectory 1.3 need PHP 5.6
  * Fusiondirectory 1.4 need PHP 7.0